 With this project, as with all of her projects, Kara worked closely with all of the new architects, builders, and vendors involved for perfect harmony.
 This ability to collaborate and coordinate well is one of the many reasons that Kara Childress, Inc. is a master in high-end residential interior design.
 Once a homeowner works with Kara, they continue with Kara for all future projects.
 Her expertise and professionalism are as well-known as her superior taste.

-That concludes our post for today, my friends.
+That concludes our design inspiration for today.

 Interior design by Kara Childress, inc. @ www.karachildress.com

 Landscape design by Susan Turner Associates @ www.sta-la.com

 Photography by Terry Vine Photography

 This home was also featured in Architectural Digest!